CChampness/Code-Refactor/README.md

 - The Lead Generation target was a broken link becasue it did not have an id in the target - added the id for it.
 - Replaced the three separate classes for the three navigation links with one class because they are all the same.
 - For the three benefits, the classes for styling all had the same properties.
 Combined them into one called benefit-styles, which also eliminated redundancy for the h3 and img elements

+## Second, in the css file:
+- Made the header display type flex to allow good positioning of the nav element.
+- Used justify-content space-between in the header and h1 to get good positioning of the h1 and nav.
+- Brightened up "seo" inside the Horiseon header to make it stand out becasuse it's a really col pun (I thought so anyway).
+- Removed redundant rules according to the way the classes were consolidated in the html code.